appwrite/appwrite/docs/references/health/get-certificate.md

-Get status of certificate for a domain to check whether it is still valid or expired.
+Get the SSL certificate for a domain